THOMASELOVE/431-classes-2026/class04/README.md

 - [R for Data Science](https://r4ds.hadley.nz/) (2nd edition): complete Sections 1-8 ("Whole game")
 - Next week (Classes 05-06) we will discuss material related to [the Course Book](https://thomaselove.github.io/431-book/): Chapters 5-7.

+## The Fantasticks

+I am appearing in the musical [The Fantasticks](https://theatreinthecircle.org/) at Theatre in the Circle (located at Judson Manor, steps from the CWRU campus) on September 11-13.
+For more information or to purchase tickets, visit https://theatreinthecircle.org/.
+At least the Sunday performance is nearly sold out.

 ## One Last Thing

 [Dr. Angela Duckworth](https://en.wikipedia.org/wiki/Angela_Duckworth) wrote a guest essay in the NY Times published 2026-08-26 entitled [I Study Successful People.
 They Have One Habit in Common](https://www.nytimes.com/2026/08/28/opinion/successful-people-help.html).
 A key pair of quotes for me: